abumq/easyloggingpp/README.md

 </pre>

 # Introduction
 Easylogging++ is single header only, feature-rich, efficient logging library for C++ applications.
-It has been written keeping three things in mind; performance, management (setup, configure, log, simple) and portability.
-Its highly configurable and extremely useful for small to large size projects.
+It has been written keeping three things in mind; performance, management (setup, configure, logging, simplicity) and portability.
+Its highly configurable and extremely useful for small to large sized projects.
-This manual is written as starting reference for version 9.0+.
-For older versions please refer to corresponding [releases](https://github.com/easylogging/easyloggingpp/releases) on github.
+This manual is for Easylogging++ v9.63.
+For other versions please refer to corresponding [release](https://github.com/easylogging/easyloggingpp/releases) on github.

  [![top]
 Goto Top](#table-of-contents)